 What does the housing crisis mean to you?
 Unaffordable rents?
 A rise in rough sleeping?
 Letting agency fees so high they make you flinch?
 People in desperate need unable to access social housing?

 The stats paint a pretty bleak picture tbh.
-According to Shelter’s research, 1.2 million people across the UK are currently on the waiting list for social housing but only 5,000 social homes were built last year.
+According to Shelter’s research, 1.2 million people across the UK are currently on the waiting list for social housing but only 6,463 social homes were built from 2017-2018.
 And, every night, according to charity Homeless Link, almost 5,000 people sleep rough in England alone.

 In Ealing, west London, 24-year-old Farzana is currently living in a shipping container with her 10-month-old son.
 Yes, you read that right: a shipping container.